StefanoLambiase/CADOCS_II/README.md

 Now you should also install **Docker**.
 ### Docker Image pull ARM64
-If your machine is ARM64 bases you should opt for these steps:
+If your machine is ARM64 based you should opt for these steps:
 1. **Run the following command**:
    ```bash
    docker pull leopoldotodisco/guido-backend:1.0